 Followers of this blog know that we have a small gourmet group.
 About every three months, we gather together a group of eight people to learn about traditional cuisine, cooking techniques, then create those dishes for an evening of food, fun, and wine.

-Spotify.com that played Portuguese music.
+This evening, we created a four course (maybe five, if you include both appetizers).
+The table was set with a Mediterranean theme, and our hosts had found a channel on Spotify.com that played Portuguese music.
 They had strung lights across their back deck, and put tea candles on the table.
 The mood was set, and the evening temperatures had cooled to a comfortable degree versus the daytime heat and humidity.

 My hope is that by reading this easy Portuguese wine dinner, you too will create a regional wine pairing dinner.
 If you do, please share your menu in the comments section.
 If you need help with a pairing, contact your local Sommelier, wine shop, or send me an e-mail.